Where to shop for local, organic veg in Dubai

 Greenheart – Al Barsha

 I remember the excitement of visiting Eleanor Kinanes’s first shop when it opened and the awful disappointment when it closed so suddenly.
 Greenheart is now a much larger business with close relationships with local farms and a thriving wholesale operation.
 The farm shop is close to the Miracle Garden and opens three days a week – or you can order online from a range of local and imported organic fruit and vegetables or a local veg box.
 This is the box scheme I’ve used the most and found the produce the freshest as they pick it that morning.
-Greenheart holds a small market at Comptoir 101 on Jumeirah Beach Road on Saturday mornings at present and supplies to the Farmer’s Garden which has branches at Wasl Vita and in Wasl Square.
+Greenheart holds a small market at Comptoir 102 on Jumeirah Beach Road on Saturdays mornings at present and supplies to the Farmer’s Garden which has branches at Wasl Vita and in Wasl Square.
 Eleanor is passionate about what she does and very knowledgeable about water conservation – check the website for more details and to book a farm visit.

 Where to find it: Driving on Umm Suqeim street towards Arabian Ranches take the turn off to Arjan, follow the road round and take a left at roundabout. greenheartuae.com